gap-prog/Competitive-Programming/README.md

 The tutorials section is organized by `USACO` rank occurences.
 Below those, are sub folders that cover data structures, algorithms, and other important facets for that specific rank.
 There is also a general section where information related to I/O, problem types, etc. can be found.

+### Files/Directories To Ignore

+Some files and directories are not related to competitive programming and are for general project requirements.
+Below is a list of such files and directories:

+* `.gitignore`
+* `LICENSE`

 ## My Profiles

 <div style="display: flex; justify-content: center; align-items: center">